USDSGD Forecast Highlights

 The monetary authority publishes its outlook of the S$NEER at each monetary policy statement.
 If there is an adjustment to any of these parameters, it will say so.

-The central bank also conducts a survey of professional forecasts of S$NEER at regular intervals.
-The latest survey was done in June 2025 (see below).
-The latest survey shows that a larger percentage (47.4%) anticipates a flattening of the slope of S$NEER.
+The Singaporean central bank also conducts a survey of professional forecasts of S$NEER at regular intervals.
+The latest survey was done in Feb/Mar 2026 (see below).
+This survey shows that a larger percentage (47.4%) anticipate an increase in the slope of S$NEER in the coming meeting (April).
+However, this percentage falls in the 2H of 2026.

 Jackson is a core part of the editorial team at GoodMoneyGuide.com.